Tuhin810/Tuhin810/README.md

 ### 👨‍💻 About Me

 <!-- Introduce yourself!
 Tell the world what you're passionate about. -->
-I'm a passionate developer from [Your Country/City] with a love for building innovative and efficient applications.
+I'm a passionate developer from Kolkata,India. with a love for building innovative and efficient applications.
 I enjoy tackling challenging problems and am always eager to learn new technologies.

-- 🔭 I’m currently working on a cool project involving **[Your Project/Technology]**.
+- 🔭 I’m currently working on a cool project involving **Web3**.
-- 🌱 I’m currently learning **[New Skill/Language]**.
+- 🌱 I’m currently learning **Rust**.
 - 👯 I’m looking to collaborate on **open-source projects**.
-- 📫 How to reach me: **[Your Email or Social Media Handle]**.
+- 📫 How to reach me: **tuhin.thakur1233@gmail.com**.
-- ⚡ Fun fact: **[A fun fact about yourself!]**
+- ⚡ Fun fact: **I know chinese**

 ---